Jocelyn Blore

 University of Wisconsin-Milwaukee

-The University of Wisconsin-Milwaukee offers several programs related to forensic science: a bachelor of science program in criminal justice and criminology; a master of science program in criminal justice and criminology and three undergraduate certificate programs in death investigation, forensic science, and forensic toxicology.
+The University of Wisconsin-Milwaukee offers several programs related to forensic science: a bachelor of science program in criminal justice and criminology; a master of science program in criminal justice and criminology and four undergraduate certificate programs in crime analysis, death investigation, forensic science, and forensic toxicology.

 Students in the BS program study the three broad areas of this profession: corrections, law enforcement, and the courts.
 They study the causes of crime, the criminal justice system, and the impact of crime on society and individuals.
 This 120-credit program includes courses such as an introduction to criminal justice; introduction to policing; introduction to corrections; introduction to criminal courts; criminological theory and policy; methods of social welfare research; and race, ethnicity, and justice.